-Experience producing an ePortfolio and uploading it to the Internet; practical experience using digital tools, content and design related to ePortfolio production; experience using a web browser and access to the Internet and to a digital camera or scanner.
+Experience producing an ePortfolio and uploading it to the internet; practical experience using digital tools, content and design related to ePortfolio production; experience using a web browser, accessing the internet, and using a digital camera or scanner.
 Requirements: able to perform basic computer functions and use a World Wide Web browser.
 Same as EALL:4081, EDTL:4081, EPLS:4081, PSQF:4081.

 RCE:4110 Psychology of Food and Mood3 s.h.

 Neurobehavioral and psychological determinants of food preference, behavior, and mood management; cultural meanings of food in North America, obesity, dieting, disordered eating; how we use food as a means of managing or damaging our food and health.

 RCE:4111 Building Leadership and Success at Work3 s.h.